 Cutthroat must be released.
 ALL lake trout caught in Yellowstone Lake MUST be KILLED!!

 The Firehole, Gibbon and Madison are fishing well.
 Caddis, blue-winged olives, streamers, nymphs and mid-size hoppers are working.

 Yellow Sally's, caddis, BWO's, PMD's, pale evening duns, smaller hoppers, ants and beetles will catch the trout on top.
 Smaller bead-heads and or soft hackles working well below the surface.

 Fishermen preferring all types of angling tactics have discovered the treasures found in the high plains lakes of the eastern Rockies.
 The Wyoming Game and Fish Department has stocked many of these with a variety of trout - browns, rainbows, cutthroat and splake.
 Due to the mineral content of the mountainous soils, the water in these lakes are rich with aquatic insects and crustaceans which translates into good to trophy sized trout in many of the lakes.
 For the fly fisherman, this also translates into a rod-bending great time.
 More Info on Lakes and Reservoirs.
 View Lakes and Reservoirs Fishing Reports

-Water temps are out of the critical range now due to cooler weather tan rains the past week.
+Water temps are out of the critical range now due to cooler weather.